ViridityMoon/50-Influential-Artists/README.md

 1. How would you describe preprocessing to someone new to CSS?

+Preprocessing is the use of a seperate program that improves upon the sytax of an existing language for ease of use, practicality, etc.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Variables, I don't particularly struggle with this concept.

 3. How would you explain the concept of a variable to someone new to programming?

+Variables are just pieces of code, you can use but quicker and easier, and they're reusable.

 4. What is the purpose of using functions in code?

+To actually make things happen.

 5. What is a JSON data?
+Object where every key value pair are strings.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.